 In 2012, Saturn went retrograde at 30 Libra in February, and went direct at 23 Libra in June.
 In 2013, Saturn went retrograde at 12 Scorpio in February, and went direct at 5 Scorpio in July.
 In 2014, Saturn will go retrograde at 24 Scorpio on March 2, and will go direct at 17 Scorpio on July 20.

-Of some note is that it goes RX at the same time as Mars, and goes direct at the same time Uranus goes RX.
+Of some note is that in March 2014 it goes RX the day after Mars goes RX, and goes direct at the same time Uranus goes RX.
 It would seem that the 2014 Saturn retrograde period will somehow be linked to Mars and Uranus.

 We can apply the reasoning around how retrogrades work to all the other outer planets as well.
 At this time Jupiter goes RX in November and goes direct in early March 2014.
 Uranus goes RX in July, and direct in December.
 Neptune goes RX in June and direct in November.
 Pluto went RX in April and goes direct in September.
 As you can see, though the outer planets retrograde once each year, those periods are a phenomenon of longer duration than the inner planet retrograde periods.

 It seems that direct motion periods that precede and follow a retrograde period are times of getting new information.
 Then when it slows, it is called "retrograde," and shows a time when we're re-tracing ground we've already covered, but have an opportunity to understand the past experience from a new angle of vision.

 We take a new look at information we've already experienced to whatever degree.
 Internal or external factors can trigger this review.
 Often things, people, memories, or other past circumstances engraved on our subconscious come up, which we must relate to what we've just been through and what we are about to enter into.